JasonGlazer/pyExpandObjects/docs/CodeStructureOverview.rst

   * Required Sub-dictionary

     * Key - EnergyPlus Object.
 This may be in regular expression format (e.g. '^Fan:.*'
-    * Value - the reference node of the object
+    * Value - the reference node of the object, which can be in three formats:

+      * key/value pair where the key is the object and the value is the field name
+      * 'self' - returns the key used to find the reference object (useful for regex)

+      '^AirTerminal:.*': self - will return the full Air terminal object name

+      * 'key' - returns the key of the nested dictionary of the reference object

+      '^AirTerminal:.*': key - will return 'Space1-1 VAV Reheat' from {AirTerminal:SingleDuct:VAV:Reheat: 'Space1-1 VAV Reheat': {...}

   * Optional Sub-dictionary